-Schedel is a joint author of Cambridge University Press’s Electronic Music and recently edited an issue of Organised Sound on using electroacoustic terminology to describe pre-electric sound.
-Her work has been supported by the Presser Foundation, Centro Mexicano para laMúsica y les Artes Sonoras, and Meet the Composer.
+Schedel is a joint author of Cambridge University Press’s Electronic Music and is working on a second book Believe by Making about embodied cognition and spatial computing.
+She recently edited an issue of Organised Sound on using electroacoustic terminology to describe pre-electric sound and her work has been supported by the Presser Foundation, Centro Mexicano para laMúsica y les Artes Sonoras, and Meet the Composer.
 She has been commissioned by the Princeton Laptop Orchestra, Ictus, reACT, Yarn|Wire and the Unheard-of//Ensemble.
 Her research focuses on gesture in music, the sustainability of technology in art, and sonification of data; she co-authored a paper published in Frontiers of Neuroscience on using familiar music to sonify the gaits of people with Parkinson’s Disease.
-She serves as a regional editor for Organised Sound and is an editor for the open access journal Cogent Arts and Humanities.
+She serves as a regional editor for Organised Sound and served as an editor for the open-access journal Cogent Arts and Humanities.
 From 2009-2014 she helped run Devotion, a gallery in New York City focused on the intersection of art, science, new media, and design.